aregsar/aregsarblog/blog/2020/working-with-linux-file-permissions/index.md

 ## Changing the permissions of a file or directory

-We can change the permissions for a files and directories using he chmod command with stands for change mode.
+We can change the permissions for a files and directories using he chmod command which stands for change mode.

 chmod permissions filename_or_directory